wickwirew/Shift/README.md

 firstView.shift.id = "blueView"
 secondView.shift.id = "blueView"
 ```
-Thats it!
+That's it!
 The `sourceView` will now be magically moved to match the `destinationView`.
 Note: None of the views are actually edited, snapshots of each are used.

 ### Content Animation
 When views are matched, their content may be different.
 How it is transitioned from the initial content to the new content can be customized.
 There are two different options for content animations, `fade` and `final`.
-This option is only valid on matched view, since unmatched views do not have content changes.
+This option is only valid on matched views, since unmatched views do not have content changes.

 On **fade** the initial content will be faded out and the new content will be faded in.